 This course spans four quarters with one quarter hour credit awarded and with separate grades given in each consecutive quarter.
 Each quarter has learning activities aligned to supplement classroom teachings and readings.
-Simulation is intended for students to practice and demonstrate basic, advanced skills, decision-making and critical thinking as they progress in their studies and clinical practice experiences.
-Students practice fiberoptic intubations, jet ventilation, advanced airway techniques for difficult airways, CVP placement, one lung ventilation, hypo and hypertension management, epidural and spinal placement, pediatric laryngospasm and management of vascular complications (OC/SLO:A1, A2, A3, A4, A5, A6, B1, B2, B3, B4, B5, B6, C1, C2, C3, C4, C5, C6,
+Simulation is intended for students to practice and demonstrate basic, advanced skills, decisionmaking and critical thinking as they progress in their studies and clinical practice experiences.
+Students practice fiberoptic intubations, jet ventilation, advanced airway techniques for difficult airways, CVP placement, one lung ventilation, hypo and hypertension management, epidural and spinal placement, pediatric laryngospasm, ultrasound guided regional anesthesia, and management of vascular complications.
+(OC/SLO:A1, A2, A3, A4, A5, A6, B1, B2, B3, B4, B5, B6, C1, C2, C3, C4, C5, C6, C7, D1, D2, E2, E3, E4)